 As a native of Arizona, I spent most of my childhood drinking sun tea.
 It was always an interesting sight to watch the tea bags infuse the water in the glass jar using just the rays and heat from the sun.
 At the height of summer, it usually took no longer than a few hours for it reach the color my mother wanted.
-When we moved to Florida, it was disappointing to learn that sun tea didn’t quite work there, so in came the countertop ice tea maker.
-This remained my go-to method of getting quick black iced tea for many years, and still has its place in my tea making equipment.
+When we moved to Florida, it was disappointing to learn that sun tea didn’t quite work there.
+So in came the countertop ice tea maker.
+This remained my go-to method of getting quick black iced tea for many years.
 Then I learned of cold brewing tea and quickly found this easy method opened up a whole new world of drinking some of my favorite hot teas cold.

 Anyone with an iced tea maker will tell you it is impossible to get green iced tea out of it that is not horribly bitter.
 As someone who steadfastly refuses to add anything to my tea, this was very disappointing.
 The water is just too hot and the steeping time too long for the tea.
 Even some of the best flavored teas lose their flavor in the ice tea maker; Jasmine tea being one.
 Cold brewing these teas leaves their flavors intact.